Fire-Ferret44/cs50-final/docs/thought-journal.md

 ## 19 June 2025

 Today some more theory around this problem and making a plan for a solution I want to try.
 Likely involving combination of approaches.
-Initial and thern for optimisation.
+Initial and then for optimisation.

 ### Heuristic Assignment
 - Most Constrained Variable First